Kolkata Psychiatrist Dr Sagnik Mukherjee helps you to spot a Mood Disorder.

 Someone with a mood disorder may end up sleeping a lot, or they find it difficult to fall asleep and stay asleep.

 Some individuals stop eating when experiencing depression, but others turn to eat as a coping skill, which means they start eating a lot.

 Sometimes mood disorders can manifest themselves in physical symptoms such as migraines.

 Just because someone doesn’t like to wear makeup doesn’t make them depressed, but a decrease in personal hygiene or sudden lack of taking care of their appearance is a noticeable symptom.

 When someone who is a consistent person starts to back out of things, not show up for plans, not return calls and messages — this should be a warning sign,

 Some other warning signs of a person’s latent depression are as follows

 Crying Over Little Things

-If you or someone you know has these symptoms or you or someone you know is seeking help for substance use, call consultant neuropsychiatrist Dr. Sagnik Mukherjee at 9831313020
+If you or someone you know has these symptoms or you or someone you know is seeking help for substance use, call consultant neuropsychiatrist Dr Sagnik Mukherjee, the best psychiatrist in Kolkata at 9831313020